lmcmind85/BasicCAD/README.md

 ### Description

-The Second part is a mount to attach to the base for the next part.
+The Second part is a Mount to attach to the Base for the next part.
 The dimensions are 100mm x 100mm and 8mm thick.
-There are 4 10mm wide holes 20mm from edge in each corner and a 25mm wide center hole
+There are 4 10mm wide holes 20mm from edge in each corner and a 25mm wide center hole.

 ### Evidence